 Born in 1894 in Budapest, André Kertész bought his first camera at the age of 18, photographing landscapes and peasant life while learning how to develop and manipulate photographs in the darkroom.
 Enrolled in the Austro-Hungarian army during the First World War, he captured the lives of soldiers, developing distinct poetry of the moment.
 After the war, he decided to make photography his career.
 These early works in his homeland were an important step for this autodidact whose realistic approach is distinguished from art photography with pictorial influences dear to the Hungarian photographers of his generation.

-After arriving in Paris in 1925, André Kertész began frequenting avant-garde literary and artistic circles and photographed his Hungarian friends, artists’ studios, street scenes and Parisian gardens.
-It was during this period that he began his famous series Distortions, which featured naked bodies that reflected in a distorting mirror.
+After arriving in Paris in 1925, André Kertész began frequenting avant-garde literary and artistic circles and photographed his Hungarian friends, artists' studios, street scenes and Parisian gardens.
+It was during this period that André Kertész began his famous series Distortions, which featured naked bodies that reflected in a distorting mirror.

 After signing a contract with Keystone in 1936, the largest American photographic agency of international scope of the time, Kertész emigrated to New York, where he would stay for the rest of his life.
-There, he was struck by the spectacular prospects of the city’s urban landscape.
-Featuring geometric constructions made up of buildings, streets and railways, these works strongly contrast the intimate character of his Parisian photographs.
+There, he was struck by the spectacular prospects of the city's urban landscape.
+Featuring geometric constructions made up of buildings, streets and railways, these New York photographs strongly contrast the intimate character of his photographs from Paris.

 Composed of different phases, Kertész's work reflects the environment surrounding the artist at each stage of his life.

 My English is bad.
 My French is bad.
 Photography is my only language. - André Kertész